turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 #### Scene
 [[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)
 A scene is a collection of component arrays.
-The scene is updating all the components in an efficient manner using the [job system](#wijobsystem).
+The scene is updating all the components in an efficient manner using the [job system](#job-system).
 It can be serialized and saved/loaded from disk efficiently.
 - Update(float deltatime) <br/>
 This function runs all the requied systems to update all components contained within the Scene.

-### wiJobSystem
+### Job System
 [[Header]](../../WickedEngine/wiJobSystem.h) [[Cpp]](../../WickedEngine/wiJobSystem.cpp)
 Manages the execution of concurrent tasks
 - context <br/>